citypay/citypay-api-client-java/docs/AuthorisationAndPaymentApi.md

 Visa and MasterCard.

-3D-secure has been around for a number of years and aims to shift the liability of a transaction away from a merchant back to the card holder.
+3D-secure has been around for a number of years and aims to shift the liability of a transaction away from a merchant back to the cardholder.
 A *liability shift* determines whether a card holder can charge back a transaction as unknown.
 Effectively the process asks for a card holder to authenticate the transaction prior to authorisation producing a Cardholder verification value (CAVV) and ecommerce indicator (ECI) as evidence of authorisation.